NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 In the previous modules, we have used the NeCTAR Dashboard to perform simple management tasks such as launching instances, creating volumes, accessing the object store, etc.
 In this module we are going to take a look at how you can do the same tasks with other *"clients"*.

 * OpenStack provides **command line clients** which allow you to manage your instances, volumes and object store and more via command line tools only.
-In this tutorial, we will discuss usage of command line clients to control your services.
+In this tutorial, we will discuss usage of command line clients to control your resources.
 * There are also **application programming interfaces (APIs)** available, mainly for Python, but also for other programming languages like e.g. C++ and Java.
 This is not part of this tutorial --- for a list of known software development kits see [OpenStack Python API Bindings][OpenStackPythonBindings] and [other OpenStack SDKs][OpenStackSDKs].

 In a pervious version of OpenStack, command line clients were split into several tools, called **nova, glance, cinder, swift, keystone** and more.
 Each of the tools was dedicated to certain tasks, e.g. *nova* for compute services, *swift* for accessing the object store, etc. Refer to the [official OpenStack clients website][OpenStackClients] for more details.
 These tools have later been brought together to **one** command line tool called **openstack**, which brings command sets for Compute, Identity, Image, Object Store and Volume APIs together in a single command set with a uniform command structure.

-The next sections are going to discuss usage of the **_openstack_ command line client** with some working examples.
+The next sections are going to discuss installation and usage of the **_openstack_ command line client** with some working examples.

 {% BgBox info %}
 If you want to use the traditional OpenStack clients like *glance, cinder*, etc. you still can.
 The following instructions for installation and configuration also apply to the traditional clients.
 Only the name *openstack* in the packagename *python-openstackclient* has to be replaced by the respective tool's name in the installation command.
 For example, if you want to install *glance*, replace *python-openstackclient* by *python-glanceclient*.